Rhapsody (video game series): Rhapsody II: Ballad of the Little Princess

-Tenshi no Present
+This title was released with Rhapsody III as a bundle under the title Rhapsody: Marl Kingdom Chronicles onto Nintendo Switch, and as a standalone title on Steam on August 29, 2023.
+A Rhapsody: Marl Kingdom Trilogy Deluxe Edition featuring all three Rhapsody titles and their respective DLCs are also available on Steam.

+Rhapsody III: Memories of Marl Kingdom

-Tenshi no Present: Marl Ōkoku Monogatari (Angel's Present: A Marl Kingdom Story in English, localized as Rhapsody III: Memories of Marl Kingdom) was the third game in the Marl series.
+Rhapsody III: Memories of Marl Kingdom (titled Angel's Present: A Marl Kingdom Story in Japan) is the third game in the Rhapsody series.
 It was released on December 21, 2000, in Japan for the PS2.
-This was the only main Marl game to come out on the PS2 and was the last Marl game, and unlike the other two games, Tenshi no Present has only one release date.
-Upon release, there was a limited edition version, however.
+This was the only main Marl game to be released on the PS2 and was the last Rhapsody game, and unlike the other two games, Memories of Marl Kingdom was released only once.
+Upon release, there was a limited edition version.

-Tenshi no Present, instead of focusing on just one story, is broken up into chapters similar to Dragon Quest IV, each with its own story and characters, including ones from previous games.
+Memories of Marl Kingdom, instead of focusing on just one story, is broken up into chapters similar to Dragon Quest IV, each with its own story and characters, including ones from previous games.
 The battle system recycles the traditional RPG one, adding the ability to have characters on the side lines, aiding the main party.

+This title was released onto Nintendo Switch as a bundle under the title Rhapsody: Marl Kingdom Chronicles with Rhapsody II and as a standalone title on PC via Steam.
+A Rhapsody: Marl Kingdom Trilogy Deluxe Edition featuring all three Rhapsody titles and their respective DLCs is also available on Steam.

 Marl Kingdom: Happy Hunt

-Marl Kingdom: Happy Hunt, is considered a minor sequel to Rhapsody: A Musical Adventure.
-It is a Japanese only Mobile Web game released on June 4, 2001, and ran until it's discontinuation in 2005.
+Marl Kingdom: Happy Hunt is considered a minor sequel to Rhapsody: A Musical Adventure.
+It is a Japanese-only mobile web game released on June 4, 2001, and ran until its discontinuation in 2005.

-It had a monthly fee of 300 yen (approximately 3 US dollars) and consisted of three chapters and one post-game bonus chapter.
-There was reportedly no music or sound.
-The story takes place after the original Rhapsody: A Musical adventure, where Cornet has been crowned Queen of Marl Kingdom.
-And follows a similar plot to the original.
-It follows a new character, Chocolat, who lives with her Grandmother Cocone in a wax figure museum in the Bavarois Plateau and tries to find her own prince(Prince Lunin of Carrot Kingdom) with the help of her puppet friend, MIG.
-The players visit Mother Green, Panna Cotta Village, the Rain Festival, and a cooking competition to get the prince's attention.

-This game has been long considered lost media, as the game disallowed replaying chapters- and was then lost completely when it was eventually replaced with previous games in the series.
-Due to how primitive social media was at the time, any screenshots posted by former players and news sites have since broken, and walkthroughs/description of the third chapter and post game chapter are lost entirely.
-With the only existing details of the games plot and chapters having come from players that have posted it online.

 Rhapsody: Marl Kingdom Chronicles

-Rhapsody: Marl Kingdom Chronicles is a compilation of Rhapsody II: Ballad of the Little Princess and Rhapsody III: Memories of Marl Kingdom scheduled to be released in summer 2023.
-It is the first time that both titles will receive official English translations.
-The battle system for both titles have also been overhauled.
+Rhapsody: Marl Kingdom Chronicles is a compilation of Rhapsody II: Ballad of the Little Princess and Rhapsody III: Memories of Marl Kingdom released for the Nintendo Switch, PlayStation 5 and Microsoft Windows via Steam on August 29, 2023 in North America, and for Europe and Oceania in September.
+It is the first time that both titles received official English translations.
+The battle systems for both titles have also been overhauled.